mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 But when it comes to hiring process itself, we have a bunch of interviews.
 And our hiring process.
 So from my kind of technical perspective, we have two types of interviews.
-So there was a strictly technical interview in which we are talking about somebodies experiences.
-We are also kind of diving into some topics when it comes to JavaScript to react and whatnot.
+So there was a strictly technical interview in which we are talking about somebody's experiences.
+We are also kind of diving into some topics when it comes to JavaScript to React and whatnot.
 And we also have a second interview, which is a system design interview.
 So the idea is that we give you a problem.
-And architectural problem.
-And B basically have this conversation about how would you solve that problem?
+A an architectural problem andd B basically have this conversation about how would you solve that problem?
 What kind of technologies would you use?
 How would you use them?
 How would you test that?
 How would you monitor monitor VAT?
 And then so it's actually one of my favorites